Airplane Scatter – Documentation v2.4b

 Each transmitter entry provides:

-Starting with v2.2, supplementary data (beam direction, RDS PI code, PS name, programme name, language) can optionally be loaded from the userlist1.csv file obtained from fmscan.org (see §5.18 and §7.2).
+Supplementary data (beam direction, RDS PI code, PS name, programme name, language) can optionally be loaded from the userlist1.csv file obtained from fmscan.org (see §5.18 and §7.2).

 Cache invalidation: The client-side localStorage cache is considered stale if it is older than 24 hours or if the receiver's current location has moved more than 100 km from the location at which the cache was built.
 On the server side, the full database is refreshed at most once every 24 hours, and additionally if the QTH moves more than 100 km (relevant for mobile use).